parththak/nba-scores/README.md

 ### Todo:
 * Update the UI to include team logos
-* Update the UI to include current period and time left
+* Update the UI to include current period and time left :heavy_check_mark:
 * Add player stats to expandable team card
 * Add to Heroku cloud servers using docker :heavy_check_mark: